mariateodorapopescu/algorithmsbasicproblems/README.md

 You are tasked with finding the minimum cost to ferry all cars across the river using ferries with varying costs and capacities.
 The solution involves a binary search algorithm and a greedy approach.

 ### Implementation
 The code utilizes a binary search to find the optimal cost, considering the ferry's capacity and cost.
 It efficiently simulates ferry crossings using a greedy algorithm.
-Detailed explanations and modifications are provided based on ChatGPT prompts.

 ## 2. NoStory